 A practical and fully planted front garden in Redland

-To make the most of this generously proportioned front garden the existing lawn and hedging were removed and the garden entirely replanted.
-An evergreen hedge lines two boundaries of the garden helping to conceal bin and bike storage.
-Plank paving in basalt creates a stepping stone path for access.
+To make the most of this generously proportioned front garden, Redland initially the existing lawn and hedging were removed and the garden entirely replanted.
+An evergreen hedge, of portuguese laurel, lines two boundaries of the garden helping to conceal practical bin and bike storage, supplied and installed by The Bike Shed Company.
+The largely planted garden, replacing an uninspiring lawn, is greatly enjoyable from the internal spaces.
+Plank paving in basalt creates a stepping stone path for access to bins and bikes.
 Thyme and grasses act as an evergreen carpet between pavers.

 Being a front garden it was important to create a welcoming effect with the planting.
 A beautiful semi-mature Magnolia was planted as a focal point.
 Climbing Hydrangeas will gradually cover the walls of the house, while a cedar planter by the front entrance features a corkscrew hazel with interesting red foliage and corkscrew stems that look spectacular during winter.
 The majority of the planting is evergreen to give year round permanence.
 Plants with a long season of interest were selected for maximum effect.
 An irrigation system was installed to allow the garden to be watered when the client is away.